 Yes.
 All your backups are encrypted with the same master key used for TDE encryption.

-Your backups are stored in Oracle Cloud Infrastructure Object Storage.
+Your backups are stored in OCI Object Storage.
 Object Storage was designed from the ground up to be highly durable.
-Data is stored redundantly across multiple storage servers and across multiple Availability Domains.
+Data is stored redundantly across multiple storage servers and across multiple availability domains.
 Data integrity is actively monitored using checksums, and corrupt data is detected and auto-repaired.
 Any loss in data redundancy is automatically detected and self-healed, without any customer impact.

-If you are using the backup and restore feature, your backup operations can fail if the database or DB System is not in an ”Available” state.
-Actions like patching, SSH key addition, and Data Guard operations can change the DB System or database state.
+If you are using the backup and restore feature, your backup operations can fail if the database or database system is not in an ”Available” state.
+Actions like updating, SSH key addition, and Data Guard operations can change the database system or database state.
 To avoid backup failure, ensure that these actions are not performed during the backup window.
 If an automatic incremental backup fails, the service retries the backup operation during the next day’s backup window.
-For a failed on-demand backup, you must manually retry the operation when both DB System and database is available.
+For a failed on-demand backup, you must manually retry the operation when both database system and database is available.

 No. Automatic incremental backups are not enabled by default.
 You can enable the option during database creation or at any time after the database is provisioned.

-Automatic backups are deleted when a DB System is terminated.
-On-demand full backups remain in Oracle Object Storage as standalone backups when a DB System is terminated.
-You can later restore standalone backups to a new database on a DB System.
+Automatic backups are deleted when a database system is terminated.
+On-demand full backups remain in Oracle Object Storage as standalone backups when a database system is terminated.
+You can later restore standalone backups to a new database on a database system.

-2-node RAC Virtual Machine DB Systems protect against downtime due to server or database instance failure.
-You can also launch DB Systems in different Availability Domains or Regions and configure Oracle Data Guard between them.
+2-node RAC virtual machine database systems protect against downtime due to server or database instance failure.
+You can also launch database systems in different availability domains or Regions and configure Oracle Data Guard between them.